-Abel Folk, Alicia Borrachero, Andrew Tarbet, Angela Sarafyan, armchair activism, armchair activists, Armenian Genocide, Armenian Holocaust, Armenian-American, Armin Amiri, Associated Press, Charlotte Le Bon, Christian Bale, Daniel Giménez-Cacho, Film review, Garen Boyajian, Henry Morgenthau Sr., historical drama, immigrants, James Cromwell, Javier Aguirresarobe, Jean Claude Ricquebourg, Jean Reno, Kim Kardashian, Kim Kardashian-West, Kvork Malikyan, Malta, Marwan Kenzari, melodrama, Michael Stahl-David, Mike Medavoy, Milene Mayer Gutierrez, movie review, Numan Acar, Open Road Films, Oscar Isaac, Ottoman Empire, Ozman Sirgood, Phoenix Pictures, Rade Šerbedžija, refugees, Robin Swicord, Roman Mitichyan, Scott Greenlees, Shohreh Aghdashloo, Steven Rosenblum, Survival Pictures, Syria, Terry George, The Promise, Tom Hollander, Turkey, WWI World War I, Yigal Naor
+Abel Folk, Alicia Borrachero, Andrew Tarbet, Angela Sarafyan, armchair activism, armchair activists, Armenian Genocide, Armenian Holocaust, Armenian-American, Armin Amiri, Associated Press, based on a true story, based on true events, Charlotte Le Bon, Christian Bale, Daniel Giménez-Cacho, Film review, Garen Boyajian, Henry Morgenthau Sr., historical drama, immigrants, James Cromwell, Javier Aguirresarobe, Jean Claude Ricquebourg, Jean Reno, Kim Kardashian, Kim Kardashian-West, Kvork Malikyan, Malta, Marwan Kenzari, melodrama, Michael Stahl-David, Mike Medavoy, Milene Mayer Gutierrez, movie review, Numan Acar, Open Road Films, Oscar Isaac, Ottoman Empire, Ozman Sirgood, Phoenix Pictures, Rade Šerbedžija, refugees, Robin Swicord, Roman Mitichyan, Scott Greenlees, Shohreh Aghdashloo, Steven Rosenblum, Survival Pictures, Syria, Terry George, The Promise, Tom Hollander, Turkey, WWI World War I, Yigal Naor

 “Is it because we’re having so much fun at home we’ve forgotten the world?
 Is it because we’re so rich and the rest of the world’s so poor and we just don’t care if they are?
 I’ve heard rumors; the world is starving, but we’re well fed.
 Is it true, the world works hard and we play?
 Is that why we’re hated so much?”